-U.S. home prices rose 12.4 percent in July compared with a year ago, the most since February 2006.
+U.S. Home Prices Rise 12.4 Percent, Most in 7½ years U.S. home prices rose 12.4 percent in July compared with a year ago, the most since February 2006.
 An increase in sales on a limited supply of available homes drove the gains.

 Experts: Housing Rebound Happened Despite Efforts By Federal Gov't To Prop Up MarketPresident Barack Obama's visit to Phoenix on Tuesday shines a spotlight on one of the nation's most rapid housing recoveries, with home prices soaring and bidding wars occurring on a regular basis.

 D.C.
 Among Cities Where Home Prices Have Risen The LeastU.S. home prices jumped 12.2 percent in May compared with a year ago, the biggest annual gain since March 2006.
 The increase shows the housing recovery is strengthening.

 Home Prices Up More Than 12 PercentU.S. home prices jumped 12.1 percent in April from a year ago, buoyed by strong demand and a limited supply of available homes.
 Strong gains in most cities measured point to a broad-based housing recovery.

 US Home Prices Rise By Almost 11 Percent, Most Since 2006 U.S. home prices jumped 10.9 percent in March compared with a year ago, the most since April 2006.

 US Home Prices Jump To 7 Year High U.S. home prices jumped in February by the largest amount in seven years, evidence that the housing recovery strengthened ahead of the all-important spring-buying season.